21 Amazing Health Benefits of Grapefruit (Number 15 is Awesome!)

 However in the study scientists exposed cell cultures to 80 micromoles per liter an amount that we cannot consume just by drinking grapefruit juice (research has shown that only 2 to 15% of this is absorbed by the GI tract).

-The good news is only 5% is needed to enjoy the benefits and this is physiologically achievable inside our tissues.
+The good news is our body needs only 5% to enjoy the benefits.
+And this is physiologically achievable inside our tissues.

 Prevention is always better than cure and one way of stopping prostate cancer in its tracks is regularly consuming grapefruit.